Augusto Marinoni

-Biografy
+Biography

 After completing his classical studies, he enrolled at the Università Cattolica del Sacro Cuore where in 1933 he obtained a degree in Literature and Philosophy.
 Thanks to the study in lexicography, begun during the preparation of the thesis and continued later, Marinoni was able to identify the genesis, which has its roots in the Middle Ages, of the dictionary.

 In 1936 he obtained a chair of Italian and Latin at the Vittorio Veneto High School in Milan.
 In these years he began studying Leonardo da Vinci, thanks to his knowledge in the lexicographic field.
 His work in fact initially focused on the eight thousand words contained in the Codex Trivulzianus, and the result of his studies was published by Giovanni Treccani while Marinoni was a prisoner of war (1943-1946) following his participation in the World War II on the front of the North Africa.
 He resumed his studies on Leonardo in 1952, on the occasion of the 500th anniversary of the birth of the genius from Vinci.
-Thanks to the quality of his work he received the applause of the adherents to a congress of Leonardo scholars that took place in Paris in the same year.
+Thanks to the quality of his work, he received the applause of the adherents to a congress of Leonardo scholars that took place in Paris in the same year.

 In 1958 he was appointed dean of the liceo scientifico of Legnano.
 Two years later, thanks to Marinoni's initiative, in Legnano a liceo classico with gymnasium was opened in Legnano.
 Also in 1958 he began to collaborate with the Università Cattolica del Sacro Cuore of Milan, where he taught romance philology until 1981.

 In 1968 he was appointed by Giuseppe Saragat, President of the Italian Republic, member of the Ministerial Commission for the edition of the Manuscripts of Leonardo da Vinci.
 In this commission Marinoni worked on the study, translation and description of the Vincian codes preserved in Italy, namely the Codex Trivulzianus, the Codex Atlanticus and the Codex on the Flight of Birds.
 Thanks to this immense work, Marinoni published from the seventies all 14 volumes of the codes in question.